 If initiation or completion of our ongoing or planned clinical trials are delayed for any of the above reasons or other reasons, our development costs may increase, our approval process could be delayed and our ability to commercialize our product candidates could be materially harmed, which could have a material adverse effect on our business.
-For example, we recently determined we will need to increase the sample size for our Phase 3 TAPPAS trial of TRC105 for the treatment of angiosarcoma due to the fewer than expected number of events that define the endpoint of progression free survival that reflected a higher rate of withdrawal for disease progression unconfirmed by central review.
-We have submitted an amendment to the FDA proposing the sample size of the trial will be 170 patients if the interim results lie in the favorable or unfavorable zones, 340 patients if the interim results are in the unfavorable zone, the DMC could terminate the trial for futility.
+For example, we recently determined that we will need to increase the sample size for our Phase 3 TAPPAS trial of TRC105 for the treatment of angiosarcoma due to a fewer than expected number of events that define the endpoint of progression-free survival, which reflects a higher rate of withdrawal for disease progression unconfirmed by central review.
+We submitted an amendment to the FDA, which was agreed to by the FDA with retention of the special protocol assessment agreement, proposing the sample size of the trial will be 190 patients if the interim results lie in the favorable or unfavorable zones, 340 patients if the interim results lie in the promising zone, or 220 patients with cutaneous disease if the interim results lie in the enrichment zone, however if the interim results are in the unfavorable zone, the data monitoring committee could terminate the trial for futility.
 We expect that this will delay the planned interim analysis in the trial until the first quarter of 2019, delay the availability of top-line data until 2020, and increase the cost of completing the trial.